Prime541/webmon/README.md

 ## Configuration

-The first time you may need to generate and **edit** the configuration file:
+The first time you may need to generate and **edit** a configuration file:

 ```shell
 python3 -m webmon --generate-config config.yaml